National Science Talent Contest

 STEM Careers Programme is a joint venture of the Higher Education Commission and Pakistan Institute of Engineering & Applied Sciences (PIEAS) for grooming talented students for careers in Science, Technology, Engineering & Mathematics, or STEM careers.
 STEM Careers Programme has a two fold mission.
 It is an extension of the National Physics Talent Contest that was launched by PAEC in 1995.
 It strives to achieve the following goals:

 National Science Talent Contest (NSTC) strives to address the first part of the mission while National Engineering Competition (NEC) addresses the second part of the mission.

-Every year STEM organizes an NSTC whereby teams of highly talented students are selected and groomed in collaboration with Home Institutions like PIEAS, HEJ, NIBGE, GIKI, and SMS for participation in International Science Olympiads in Biology, Chemistry, Mathematics and Physics.
+Every year STEM organizes an NSTC whereby teams of highly talented students are selected and groomed in collaboration with Home Institutions like PIEAS, HEJ, NIBGE, and CIITfor participation in International Science Olympiads in Biology, Chemistry, Mathematics and Physics.

 It is our pleasure to mention that students selected and groomed under the former NPTC and current NSTC have also been able to secure admissions with scholarships for their higher studies in top world universities such as Stanford, MIT, Harvard, Yale, Cornell, Caltech, Mc Gill, University of Toronto and Oxford etc.

 Currently two competitions have been launched under NEC, one is National Engineering Robotics Contest (NERC) in collaboration with EME, NUST and the other is Design Build and Fly Contest (DBFC) in collaboration with GIK-I. These competitions are basically aimed to groom engineering students and give them a platform to show their potentials in these fields.
 These contests also help us identify talented students in these fields which can later serve Pakistan with all their potentials for her brighter future.